 - 4. In sports, if, because of numbers, an additional coach is needed, he/she shall be designated as an Assistant Coach and will be paid at sixty-five percent (65%) of the Coach in that sport if not otherwise designated in Appendix B. - 5.
 Safety Patrol and Service Squad - a.
-The responsibilities to be met in order for an elementary school Safety Patrol to qualify for supplemental compensation are as follows: - (1) An active Safety Patrol shall be organized which comprises more than ten (10) pupils. - (2) A weekly meeting of the Patrol shall be held outside of school hours. - (3) A recreational activity, as a morale-builder for the pupils, shall be carried out at least once per month during the school year, which may include a culminating activity. - (4) To be compensable, a Safety Patrol activity must be a predominantly trafficsafety activity.

-- (5) The Safety Patrol Sponsor shall cooperate with the principal in developing a program of safety education throughout the school. - (6) At least eight (8) traffic-safety posts must be a part of the Safety Patrol activity for compensation to be granted.
+The responsibilities to be met in order for an elementary school Safety Patrol to qualify for supplemental compensation are as follows: - (1) An active Safety Patrol shall be organized which comprises more than ten (10) pupils. - (2) A weekly meeting of the Patrol shall be held outside of school hours. - (3) A recreational activity, as a morale-builder for the pupils, shall be carried out at least once per month during the school year, which may include a culminating activity. - (4) To be compensable, a Safety Patrol activity must be a predominantly trafficsafety activity. - (5) The Safety Patrol Sponsor shall cooperate with the principal in developing a program of safety education throughout the school. - (6) At least eight (8) traffic-safety posts must be a part of the Safety Patrol activity for compensation to be granted.
 The Sponsor shall observe the posts on a regular basis and follow up on patrol-related problems. - b.
-The responsibilities to be met in order for an elementary school Service Squad Organization Sponsor to qualify for supplemental compensation are as follows: - (1) An active Service Squad Organization shall be organized which comprises more than ten (10) pupils. - (2) A weekly meeting of the Organization shall be held outside of school hours. - (3) A recreational activity, as a morale-builder for the pupils, shall be carried out at least once per month during the school year which may include a culminating activity. - (4) To be compensable, a Service Squad Organization activity must be predominantly concerned with, but not limited to, traffic flow, pupil safety and pupil welfare within the building. - (5) The Service Squad Organization Sponsor shall cooperate with the principal in developing a program of service (safety) education throughout the school. - (6) Service Squad Organization are formed by the mutual agreement of the staff and the principal. - 6.
-The District does not expect that school-sponsored activities involving pupils will be scheduled during a school recess and/or vacation period. - Coaches of sports, which are normally in progress during December, are encouraged to avoid scheduling activities during the school recess period.
-However, practice, competition and/or related activities may be carried on at the request of the Coach, provided such activities shall be approved by the superintendent or designee. - 7.
-The Board retains the absolute right to determine supplemental programs. - 8.
-"Inservice" activities, parent conferences, pre-kindergarten testing, or other professional activities after 5:00 p.m. on schools or any time on non-school days during the school year may be arranged by mutual agreement between principal and teacher(s) with the approval of the Joint Committee.
+The responsibilities to be met in order for an elementary school Service Squad Organization Sponsor to qualify for supplemental compensation are as follows: - (1) An active Service Squad Organization shall be organized which comprises more than ten (10) pupils. - (2) A weekly meeting of the Organization shall be held outside of school hours. - (3) A recreational activity, as a morale-builder for the pupils, shall be carried out at least once per month during the school year which may include a culminating activity. - (4) To be compensable, a Service Squad Organization activity must be predominantly concerned with, but not limited to, traffic flow, pupil safety and pupil welfare within the building.

+- (5) The Service Squad Organization Sponsor shall cooperate with the principal in developing a program of service (safety) education throughout the school. - (6) Service Squad Organization are formed by the mutual agreement of the staff and the principal. - 6.
+The District does not expect that school-sponsored activities involving pupils will be scheduled during a school recess and/or vacation period.

+Coaches of sports, which are normally in progress during December, are encouraged to avoid scheduling activities during the school recess period.
+However, practice, competition and/or related activities may be carried on at the request of the Coach, provided such activities shall be approved by the superintendent or designee.

+- 7. The Board retains the absolute right to determine supplemental programs. - 8.
+In-service activities, parent conferences, pre-kindergarten testing, or other professional activities after 5:00 p.m. on schools or any time on non-school days during the school year may be arranged by mutual agreement between principal and teacher(s) with the approval of the Joint Committee.
 Teachers will be paid at the daily rate for participation in such activities.

-Section C. Summer School/Professional Development Rates
+Section C. Summer School/Curriculum Development Rates

-The hourly rate for the summer school and professional developmental assignments (i.e., inservice and staff committees) which occur during the summer months shall be increased as follows 2006-07, 1% on schedule; and 0.25% off schedule one time payment; 2007-08, 1.75%; and 2008-09, reopen salary negotiations.
-Refer to limitations as per Article XVII, Section A above at:
+The hourly rate for the summer school and curriculum developmental assignments (in-service and staff committees) which occur during the summer months shall be as follows:

+Refer to limitations as per Article XV, Section A above.